-No dogs can join the group who are under 1, they are still growing.
-All dogs mature at different rates, and some dogs won’t be fully grown and mature until after one.
-Check with your vet first.
+No dogs can join the group runs who are under 18 months, they are still growing.
+All dogs mature at different rates, and some dogs won’t be fully grown and mature until after 18 months.
+If in any doubt check with your vet

 We cannot advise on dogs fitness, you should check with your vet.

 Canicross is not suitable for all dog breeds, some breeds are suitable to, little and often running but not distances.

 But we are always happy to give guidance so please do get in touch

 IS IT SAFE TO RUN WITH MY DOG ON THEIR COLLAR OR HALTI?

 It may feel like the easiest thing for you when starting is to just grab your dogs lead and start running with them.